Adamant-im/AIPs/AIPS/aip-12.md

 status: Draft
 type: Standards
 category: ARC
-created: 2019-02-19
+created: 2019-02-20
 ---

 ## Simple Summary
-Describes how clients should process stored data for different content, allowing to write and read it faster.
+Describes behaviour for transferryg different tokens in chats.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
+Transferring tokens in chats is one of essential ADAMANT features.
+It allows to send different tokens to interlocutors without specifying any token addresses.

 As [AIP-3](https://aips.adamant.im/AIPS/aip-3) stands, users save its public and private information in ADAMANT blockchain.
 To write and read it faster and cheaper, different types of records should be introduced, including full re-write and incremental.

 ## Specification